woblerr/gpbackup_exporter/README.md

 [![Coverage Status](https://coveralls.io/repos/github/woblerr/gpbackup_exporter/badge.svg?branch=master)](https://coveralls.io/github/woblerr/gpbackup_exporter?branch=master)
 [![Go Report Card](https://goreportcard.com/badge/github.com/woblerr/gpbackup_exporter)](https://goreportcard.com/report/github.com/woblerr/gpbackup_exporter)

-Prometheus exporter for collecting metrics from [gpbackup](https://github.com/greenplum-db/gpbackup) history file `gpbackup_history.db`/`gpbackup_history.yaml`.
+Prometheus exporter for collecting metrics from [gpbackup](https://github.com/greenplum-db/gpbackup) history file `gpbackup_history.db`.

 By default, the metrics are collected for all databases and backups in history file.
-You need to run exporter or Docker image on the same host where is `gpbackup_history.db`/`gpbackup_history.yaml` file located (Greenplum Master host).
+You need to run exporter or Docker image on the same host where is `gpbackup_history.db` file located (Greenplum Master host).

+If you are using an old `gpbackup` version that supports only the YAML format `gpbackup_history.yaml` , then use `gpbackup_exporter <= v0.3.0`.

 ## Collected metrics
 ### Backup metrics